boreec/boreec.github.io/content/posts/devlog-0004.md

 Last month, the map and actors cleanup were introduced when the player leaves to another map.
-I didn't notice at the time, but the order of operations is important as it resulted in a bug where the actors can overlap.
+I didn't notice at the time, but the order of operations is important as it resulted in a bug where actors are left over the new map and possibly overlap with other actors or non-walkable tiles.

 {{<
     figure
     src="/img/blog/devlog/roguelike-0022.png"
     title="the player is overlapping with the rabbit"
+>}}

+{{<
+    figure
+    src="/img/blog/devlog/roguelike-0021.png"
+    title="the rabbits spawning on non-walkable tiles"
 >}}

 The solving involved doing this order of operations: